Grand Canal Venice winter

 Visiting Italy in January with kids

-January is a tricky time to visit Italy with kids as you be limited in the number of outdoor activities you can do and even afternoons at the playground will have to fight with the possible rain.
+January is a tricky time to visit Italy with kids as you will be limited in the number of outdoor activities you can do and even afternoons at the playground will have to fight with the possible rain.

 These are some of my favorite family activities in Italy for kids: